 No. OMHA has found that most appellants do not have an accurate accounting of their pending appeals.
 In order to maximize OMHA's limited staff time and resources, OMHA and the Council will be responsible for the initial accounting of a provider's/supplier's pending appeals.

-Can I pick and choose which appeals are part of SCF?
+Can I choose which appeals are part of SCF?

 All eligible appeals associated with an NPI/PTAN on the Request for SCF will be included in SCF.
 Appellants may not object to appeals on the SCF Spreadsheet because they would prefer an OMHA or Council decision for those appeals.
 Objections will only be considered if the appellant has knowledge that the appeal on the spreadsheet does not meet the SCF eligibility criteria (e.g., no OMHA request for hearing filed for a listed appeal, the beneficiary participated in the Qualified Independent Contractor (QIC) review, etc.).